ShiroiOkami11/SNPP/README.md

 - You will be chased the race if you take itens broke blocks and harm them, then your base will be raided(the idea is that...)

-- This mod is compatible with Sexbound, and no, this mod does not add sex!
-Stop thinking (uh he's making the mod compatible with a sex mod so he's a degenerate that included sex on his mod or something) like a extremist...
-It's "just" NPC relations via text and some "actions" using Starbound mechanics...

 # Why did i created this mod?